awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-creating-datasets.md

    }
    ```

 1. Record the dataset ARN for later use\.
 After you have created a dataset, you are ready to import your training data\.
-See [ Step 3: Importing Your Data](data-prep-importing.md)\.
+See [ Step 3: Importing your data](data-prep-importing.md)\.

-## Creating a Dataset and a Schema \(AWS Python SDK\)<a name="data-prep-creating-ds-sdk"></a>
+## Creating a dataset and a schema \(AWS Python SDK\)<a name="data-prep-creating-ds-sdk"></a>

 To create a dataset and a schema using the AWS Python SDK, you first define a schema in [Avro format](https://docs.oracle.com/database/nosql-12.1.3.0/GettingStartedGuide/avroschemas.html) and add it to Amazon Personalize using the [CreateSchema](API_CreateSchema.md) operation\.
 Then create a dataset using the [CreateDataset](API_CreateDataset.md) operation\.
-For information on Amazon Personalize datasets and schema requirements, see [Datasets and Schemas](how-it-works-dataset-schema.md)\.
+For information on Amazon Personalize datasets and schema requirements, see [Datasets and schemas](how-it-works-dataset-schema.md)\.

 **To create a schema and a dataset**

 1. Create a schema file in Avro format and save it as a JSON file in your working directory\.

    The schema must match the columns in your data and the schema `name` must match one of the three types of datasets recognized by Amazon Personalize\.
 The following is an example of a minimal Interactions dataset schema\.
-For more examples, see [Datasets and Schemas](how-it-works-dataset-schema.md)\.
+For more examples, see [Datasets and schemas](how-it-works-dataset-schema.md)\.

    ```
    {